|

 "The best thing you can do with your assets is to leave them to Warren Buffet (or someone with his abilities) because he will invest them much more efficiently than someone on the street, thereby creating lasting employment for the people of the world. " -- Nic Roets

-"As property, honestly obtained, is best secured by an equality of rights,
+"As property, honestly obtained, is best secured by an equality

-He who has robbed another of his property, will next endeavor to disarm
+monopoly of rights.
+He who has robbed another of his property,

-him of his rights, to secure that property; for when the robber becomes
+will next endeavor to disarm him of his rights, to secure that

-the legislator he believes himself secure." -- Thomas Paine, Dissertations
+himself secure." -- Thomas Paine, Dissertations on First

-on First Principles of Government
+Principles of Government

-" In other words, 'Gun control' isn't just 'victim disarmament';
+" In other words, 'Gun control' isn't just 'victim

-more precisely, it is 'making the world safe for control-freak politicians
+disarmament'; more precisely, it is 'making the world

-and bureaucrats (and, yes, for criminals and gangs, too, by
+yes, for criminals and gangs, too, by the way)'." --

-the way)'." -- Bert Rand
+Bert Rand

 "The trouble with so-called 'sensible gun laws' is that they make absolutely no sense.
 The politicians who pass them are asking Americans to believe that a cunning serial killer will walk into a gun store, produce a valid ID, and buy a firearm that can be traced directly to him.
 The American people may be scared, but they're not scared senseless." -- George Getz